addania/coding/src/pages/TypeScript.md

 > While our .ts files might reside in `src` folder.

-> Please note that then you also nbeed to adpat .index.html file to point to the .js files in dist folder:
+> Please note that then you also need to adpat `index.html` file to point to the .js files in dist folder:

 ```
 <script src="dist/app.js" defer></script>